laravel/docs/scout.md

         }
     }

-<a name="declaring-model-engine"></a>
+<a name="configuring-search-engines-per-model"></a>
-### Declaring the Model engine
+### Configuring Search Engines Per Model

-By default, Scout will use the configured engine from your configuration.
-This can be overriden on a model basis by overriding the `searchableUsing` method from the `Searchable` trait:
+When searching, Scout will typically use the default search engine specified in your application's `scout` configuration file.
+However, the search engine for a particular model can be changed by overriding the `searchableUsing` method on the model:

     <?php